AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Introduction

 \section{Introduction}

-From autonomous vehicles to powerful chatbots, software engineers are adopting AI models to build AI-based software systems~\cite{martinez2022software} in critical domains, including education~\cite{ciolacu2018education}, healthcare~\cite{zhou2018unet++}, and transportation~\cite{menze2015object}.
-With recent advancements in AI models, the expertise and resources required to train a model from scratch have increased~\cite{goyal2017accurate, wei2024jailbroken, patterson2021carbon}.
-This has led to a paradigm shift, with developers increasingly adopting pre-trained models (PTMs) --- models that have been trained on large datasets for general tasks and can be adapted to specific applications --- from platforms such as Hugging Face~\cite{jiang2023empirical, tan2022exploratory}.
-Neglecting the safety of AI-based software has harmed individuals and broader societies~\cite{incidentdatabase}.
-AI safety~\cite{amodei2016concrete} --- avoiding harms by accidental~\cite{amodei2016concrete} or deliberate~\cite{hernandez2020ai} mis-use --- is an important factor to consider during the software development process.
-The way downstream developers handle AI safety throughout the development process, including data collection, fine-tuning, evaluation, deployment, and monitoring~\cite{amershi2019software}, directly shapes the risks and reliability of the final software.
+Software engineers are increasingly adopting AI models to build AI-based software systems~\citep{martinez2022software} in critical domains, including education~\citep{ciolacu2018education}, healthcare~\citep{zhou2018unet++}, and transportation~\citep{menze2015object}.
+With recent advancements in AI models, the expertise and resources required to train a model from scratch have increased~\citep{goyal2017accurate, wei2024jailbroken, patterson2021carbon}.
+Consequently, developers are increasingly adopting pre-trained models (PTMs), which are models trained on large datasets for general tasks that can be adapted to specific applications, from platforms such as Hugging Face~\citep{jiang2023empirical, tan2022exploratory}.
+However, neglecting the potential failure risks of AI-based software has harmed individuals and broader societies.\footnote{\url{https://incidentdatabase.ai/}} These risks manifest as a broad range of practical AI failures, ranging from immediate technical issues such as system crashes~\citep{qi2024ai} and unreliable, hallucinated outputs~\citep{ji2023towards}, to the malicious utilisation of component vulnerabilities that trigger these crashes~\citep{gyevnar2025ai}.
+In this work, we focus on the specific harms caused by failures of the AI component that result in direct technical harms.
+Addressing these risks is an important factor to consider during the software development process.
+The way downstream developers handle AI failure risks throughout the development process, including data collection, fine-tuning, evaluation, deployment, and monitoring~\citep{amershi2019software}, directly shapes the risks and reliability of the final software.
+This raises critical questions: \textit{what risks can result from the integration of these PTMs, and how do engineers perceive and mitigate these practical AI failures?}